Sentry Page Protection

 What are the Humors ?

 The term 'Humor' is from the Latin meaning fluid.
 Thus, the Humors are the fluids of the body.
-These Humors are directly derived from the Food, Drink and other substances we ingest.
+These Humors are directly derived from the Food and Drink we ingest.

 However, more loosely, the Humors can be looked at as the energies of the body.
 The Phlegm Humor, for example, relates to mucous, phlegm and bodily fluids in general, but feelings of heaviness and mental dullness are also associated with the Phlegm Humor.
 This illustrates that the Humors are both physical and energetic.
 We could perhaps think of them as 'that which flows' (like fluids), rather than fluids.

 Thus, various authors have stated that the Greek system, or rather systemisation of the Humors was most likely based on ancient Indian texts.
 However, it is also likely the the ancient Indians may even have been influenced by the Egyptians or Mesopotamians.
-Nevertheless all the Humoral systems have directly or indirectly influenced one another.
+Nevertheless all the Humoral systems have directly or indirectly influenced one another and the fundamental principles are remarkable similar.

 The 4 Humors Represent a balance of 2 Axis